ameyaphad/dynamic_roadmaps/README.md

 # Motion Planning in Dynamic Environments using Dynamic Roadmaps
 End-to-end implementation of the Dynamic Roadmaps (DRM) algorithm for motion planning in dynamic environments.
 The code utilizes the **Grapeshot API** for interaction with **PyBullet** using **OMPL**, developed by the [ELPIS Lab](https://elpislab.org/) (not publicly available).
 This project was completed as part of the **Motion Planning (RBE 550)** course at **Worcester Polytechnic Institute (WPI)**, taught by Professor Constantinos Chamzas.
-Details of the implementation and its related theory can be found in the report uploaded to this repository.
+The report uploaded to this repository shows details of the implementation and its related theory.

 ## Main Features
 - Implementation of the DRM algorithm for real-time path planning in dynamic environments using OMPL with Python.